What photos does a rental listing need first?

 A caption does not need marketing language.
 "Second bedroom, single bed fits, wardrobe included" is stronger than "cosy lifestyle space".
 Tenants want to decide quickly.

-Use captions to reduce the same repeated questions.
+Use captions to reduce repeated questions.
 If the washing machine is included, say it.
 If the mattress will be removed, say it.
 If a wall stain will be repainted before handover, say it clearly.

 This is especially important for occupied units.
 Tenants can tolerate imperfect photos if they understand what will change before move-in.
 They lose trust when the listing leaves them guessing.
+A well-captioned listing also supports a faster handover because agreed details are documented from the start — something that matters if a condition dispute arises later.
+See how to document a rental unit before handover for what to record at check-in.